DarkWanderer/ClickHouse.Client/README.md

 ## Why another client?

-Other existing clients for .NET utilize ClickHouse 'native' protocol.
-It has following disadvantages:
+Compared to other existing .NET clients (which use 'native' protocol), `ClickHouse.Client` has following advantages
-* Has to buffer response (due to native format being columnar)
-* May break with ClickHouse version upgrade
-* May return multiple table results for one SELECT statement, forcing client to use `NextResult`

-Row-based binary format used in `ClickHouse.Client` does not have these problems.
-Also, this client is ADO-compliant and does not require users to call `NextResult`
+* Does not have to buffer response, reducing memory usage
+* Is version-agnostic
+* Does not require calling 'NextResult' on plain `SELECT` queries

 ## Key features

 * Uses HTTP, so is compatible with any server version
-* Uses row-based binary protocol for communication
+* Uses fast binary row protocol for communication
 * Fully supports parameterized types, including recursive packing (`Array(Nullable(Int32))` etc.)
 * High-throughput
 * Available for .NET Core/Framework/Standard